ludavid15/notes/algorithms/_posts/2021-08-11-trajectoryOptimization.md

 categories: algorithms
 ---

-In this article, we learn how to frame a trajectory problem as an optimization problem.
+In this article, we learn how to frame a trajectory problem as a mathematical optimization problem.
+Keep in mind that this is only one way to solve plan a trajectory.
 To begin, let's connect the physical properties of a trajectory, to the inputs of any optimization problem.

 <!--more-->